devWeslei/devWeslei/README.md

 💻- I'm studying English and programming courses by myself!

-Passionate about solving problems and learning. always open and ready for new challenges.
+Passionate about solving problems and learning.
+Always open and ready for new challenges.

 Done: